ibm-cloud-docs/activity-tracker/manage_eu_acc.md

 In an {{site.data.keyword.at_full_notm}} instance, you can configure and control whether users can export data.
 [Learn more](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-export_config).

-Users can export data through the UI or by using the *Export* LogDNA API:
+Users can export data through the UI or by using the *Export* API:

-* Users can export data to a local file or to a terminal by using the LogDNA export API and a service key.
+* Users can export data to a local file or to a terminal by using the export API and a service key.
 [Learn more](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-export_api).

     * Users with **manager** permissions to administer the Frankfurt {{site.data.keyword.at_short}} instance can create and view service keys.